Academics and Accommodations

 Who determines what is "reasonable"?

 The Office for Civil Rights has repeatedly determined that a university must engage in an interactive process to determine whether an accommodation is reasonable or not.
-That process must include the Office of Disability Services, the faculty member, and the student.
+That process must include the Accessible Education Center, the faculty member, and the student.
 (See the University of the District of Columbia Resolution Agreement).
-Anytime an accommodation has the potential of altering the academics of a course, the Office of Disability Services will always reach out to the faculty member as the content expert to determine the fundamental elements of the course.
+Anytime an accommodation has the potential of altering the academics of a course, the Accessible Education Center will always reach out to the faculty member as the content expert to determine the fundamental elements of the course.

 What if a student approaches requesting academic accommodations?

-Faculty members will always receive notification that a student is officially registered with the Office of Disability Services.
-If the faculty member has not received notification, please refer that student to the Office of Disability Services.
+Faculty members will always receive notification that a student is officially registered with the Accessible Education Center.
+If the faculty member has not received notification, please refer that student to the Accessible Education Center.
 There have been cases where students have sued universities and won because they were not adequately accommodated after they notified university officials (administrators, faculty members, etc.) of disability status.
 (See the Grabin vs. Marymount case.
 Refer to Section 2 "Marymount's Disability Policy" and Section 3 "Grabin's Attempts to Report Her Disability to Marymount" & "Whether Defendant was Notified of Plantiff's Disability").